ndonfris/fish-lsp/docs/ROADMAP.md

 - [ ] add support for hovering a `~/some/file/path` and show the expanded result
   - [ ] add info diagnostics for replacing absolute paths with expandable paths
   - [ ] allow disabling this feature
-- [ ] add support for renaming autoloaded files
+- [ ] add support for renaming ALL autoloaded files (currently requires atleast two code-actions to be used)
   - [ ] when a code-action changes an autoloaded function, also rename its completions file, and vice versa
 - [ ] Add virtual document support for `go-to-definition` of a manpage
 - [ ] Server Command to display `fish_config` in a browser